storesafe/cordova-sqlite-storage/README.md

 ## Status

+- iOS database location is now mandatory, as documented below.
 - Android version in this version branch is now using the built-in Android SQLite database classes.
 Integration with the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy).
 - Windows 8.1/Windows Phone 8.1 version is removed from this project, available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) and [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy).
 - WP(7/8) is not supported by this version branch, moved to [litehelpers / Cordova-sqlite-legacy](https://github.com/litehelpers/Cordova-sqlite-legacy).